gmp26/prais2cljs/README.md

 Communicating the risks of infant surgery.

-## Development setup
+## Development builds

+There are two development builds - one for [devcards](https://github.com/bhauman/devcards) and one for the PRAIS2 site.
+The devcards build is good for testing and visualising code and site components.
+You can switch between these two options at run time.

 This is a ClojureScript project.
 To create a development environment from scratch you will need to install:

-* A Java virtual machine. (e.g. A [recent JRE from Oracle](http://www.oracle.com/technetwork/java/javase/downloads/index.html)
+* A Java virtual machine. (e.g. A [recent JRE from Oracle](http://www.oracle.com/technetwork/java/javase/downloads/index.html))
 * Leiningen.
 Follow [these installation instructions](http://leiningen.org/), which will provide the `lein` command.
 * A suitable text editor.
 I use emacs with an [emacs-live set up](http://overtone.github.io/emacs-live/) for clojurescript development.
 You may prefer Sublime or LightTable or IntelliJ with the Cursive plugin for Clojure.
 >